evmcnb/quartz/content/Full/Central retinal artery occlusion.md

 - Embolic events - theromboemboli from the carotid artery or heart can occlude the vessel
 - Atherosclerosis - buld-up of plaque in the carotid artery or ophthalmic artery
 - Vasculitis - inflammatory conditions such as [[Full/Giant cell arteritis]]
-- Hypercoagulable states - [[Antiphospholipid syndrome]] or protein C/S defiency
+- Hypercoagulable states - [[Pearls/Antiphospholipid syndrome]] or protein C/S defiency

 ## Clinical Features